Daniel Strong Godfrey, PhD

 MUSI 7990.
 Thesis.
 1-8 Hours.

 Offers analytical and/or experimental work conducted under the direction of the faculty in fulfillment of the requirements for the degree.
 Students are expected to present original research on a topic that has received approval from the music industry graduate academic committee.
-Prereq.
-Music industry leadership students only.
+May be repeated without limit.

 MUSI 7996.
 Thesis Continuation.
 0 Hours.